RaspberryTyler/personal-blog/README.md

 My todo list for tomorrow:

 - Maybe use non-root user in Rails dockerfile
-- Figure out what to do with rbenv files and vars

 - Move blogs from current site to this Docker branch